elipapa/markdown-cv/index.md

 - Scientific writing and communication

 ### Experience
-2020 - current
-  - Bioinformatics Scientist, **Scion** (New Zealand Forest Research Institute)
+2020 - current, Bioinformatics Scientist, **Scion** (New Zealand Forest Research Institute)
   - Comparative genomics of Phytophthora agathidicida to identify structural and copy number variants and determine ploidy
   - Microbial community analysis of Pine needles using amplicon sequencing and multivariate statistics
   - Genome assembly and annotation of fungal and oomycete plant pathogens

-2017 - 2019
-  Postdoctoral Researcher, **Swedish University of Agricultural Sciences**
+2017 - 2019, Postdoctoral Researcher, **Swedish University of Agricultural Sciences**
-  - Genome assembly, annotation and comparative genomics of the plant pathogen Phytophthora colocasiae
+  - Genome assembly, annotation and comparative genomics of the plant pathogen *Phytophthora colocasiae*
-  - mRNA profiling from leaf tissue infected with Phytophthora colocasiae to identify genes responsible for pathogenesis
+  - mRNA profiling from leaf tissue infected with *Phytophthora colocasiae* to identify genes responsible for pathogenesis
-  - sRNA profiling of infected leaf tissue to identify diversity and function of sRNA in Phytophthora colocasiae
+  - sRNA profiling of infected leaf tissue to identify diversity and function of sRNA in *Phytophthora colocasiae*

-2013 - 2017
-  Postdoctoral Researcher, **Indian Institute of Chemical Biology**
+2013 - 2017, Postdoctoral Researcher, **Indian Institute of Chemical Biology**
-  - Investigating the biodiversity of indigenous cyanobacteria using a comparative genomics approach
+  - Investigating the biodiversity of indigenous cyanobacteria using comparative genomics
-  - Whole genome sequencing and genome analysis of the endophytic yeast, Rhodotorula mucilaginosa, to understand its life cycle and association with endobacteria.
+  - Whole genome sequencing and genome analysis of the endophytic yeast, *Rhodotorula mucilaginosa*, to understand its life cycle and association with endobacteria.

 ## Education